 BEST STEMLESS CHAMPAGNE FLUTES

 But when it comes to stemless wine glasses or even stemless champagne flutes it took some convincing.
 It just so happened that a month ago I had ordered a few to review, but tonight was in fact the first time I’d ever been out to London and drank from a stemless champagne flute all night.
 And let me tell you something.
 It was actually quite the experience.
+Especially when we are talking about trying some dynamic and delicious champagne brands.

 We’ve enjoyed testing the below glasses (for obvious reasons).